 Located just 15 miles from Atlanta, Marietta’s suburban appeal and affordable cost of living have made the community a popular retirement destination in recent years.
 Narrowing down assisted living options in Marietta is a good starting point for seniors who want to make their homes here.

-Marietta has something to offer seniors with varying tastes, from neighborhood hub Marietta Square to quiet parks and golf courses, such as Indian Hills Country Club and Morgan Falls Overlook Park.
+Marietta has something to offer seniors with varying tastes, from neighborhood hub Marietta Square to quiet parks and golf courses, such as Indian Hills Country Club.
 Similarly, assisted living in Marietta is varied, with each community offering something a little different.

 What to Look For